With the development of technology, advertisers have become smarter.

 One of the best ways for advertising tobacco is by sponsoring NASCAR and Formula 1 cars.

 Formula 1 is a popular sport mostly in Europe.
 And its popularity makes a great opportunity for advertising Tobacco.
 Why?
 When your TV ads are banned which is the best way to convey that feeling of risk, cool, dynamism, and youth than to sponsor a car race?

 They paint the Ferrari car on Marlboro red.
 They dress the driver and the crew in bright red jumpsuits.

 Studies have shown that when smokers see logo-free advertising associated with

-cigarettes, like the Ferrari, trigger cravings more than the logos or cigarette packs themselves.
+cigarettes, like the Ferrari, triggers cravings more than the logos or cigarette packs themselves.

-The reason is that since the subtle images showed none visible logos; the smokers weren’t consciously aware that they were looking at an advertising message, so they let their guard down.
+The reason is that since the subtle images showed no visible logos; the smokers weren’t consciously aware that they were looking at an advertising message, so they let their guard down.